I have a confession.

 But even more than that I love that she has opened up a whole new world of food preservation possibilities for me… particularly the many convenience foods I’ve been missing since having started eating primarily from scratch for which meals take more forethought and advance preparation.

 Since having purchased a new pressure canner (for almost 50% off) and watching the confidence-building DVD, I’ve successfully canned:

 •Chicken soup and beef vegetable soup that have been used for post-baby meals

 •15 pounds of ground venison leftover from last year that had been frozen in a 5 pound and a 10 pound chunk.
 I had no idea what to do with all that meat at one time, but now it is quart jars on the pantry shelf just waiting to be popped open and warmed up.

-•Carmelized Onions- Leftover sweet onions from the produce auction that hadn’t been used up and were starting to rot now can be used in all sorts of delicious meals.
-(May I suggest Slow Cooker Chicken Fajitas?)
+•Carmelized Onions- Leftover sweet onions from the produce auction that hadn’t been used up and were starting to rot now can be used in all sorts of delicious meals. (ay I suggest Slow Cooker Chicken Fajitas or French Dip Sandwiches?)

 And the possibilities opened up to my food storage plans for next year are endless!

 HERE is an excellent , helpful, and free podcast on pressure canning from Christian Farm & Homestead Radio if you’re looking for an additional resource.